utdata/rwdir/docs/05-sums-import.md

 I usually approach this by thinking of the logic first, then writing some code, then testing it.
 Sometimes my logic is faulty and I have to try again, which is why we test the results.
 Know this could go on for many cycles.
 In the interest of time and getting this done, I will just show the finished code and explain how it works.

-Here the basic idea:
+Here is the basic idea:

 - We want to create a new column to denote if the item is controlled.
 - In that column we want it to be TRUE when an item is controlled, and FALSE when it is not.
-- We know that items that with "AIRPLANE" are always controlled, no matter their demil designations.
+- We know that items with "AIRPLANE" are always controlled, no matter their demil designations.
 - Otherwise we know that items that have a `demil_code` of "A", OR a `demil_code` of "Q" AND a `demil_id` of "6", are non-controlled.
 - Everything else is controlled.